-Refer, Refer with Caution and manually underwritten files:
+Refer, Refer with Caution and manually underwritten files: No credit exception is required.

 The lender must analyze the potential impact to the applicant's ability to repay the proposed mortgage debt with disputed derogatory accounts.
 Each account (excluding those listed above) must include a minimum monthly payment of: